Cycles in the de Rham cohomology of abelian varieties over number fields: Absolute Tate cycles and a result of Bost

-\begin{para} In order to reformulate \Cref{conj_main} in terms of algebraic groups following the idea of Deligne, we briefly recall the definition and basic properties of the Mumford--Tate group $G\MT$, which is closely related to the Hodge cycles.
+\begin{para} Before we reformulate \Cref{conj_main} in terms of algebraic groups following the idea of Deligne, we recall the definition and basic properties of the Mumford--Tate group $G\MT$.
 See \cite{D82}*{Sec.
 3} for details.
 When we discuss $G\MT$ and Hodge cycles, we always fix an embedding $\sigma:K\rightarrow \bC$.
-We denote $H^1_{\mathrm{B}}(A(\bC),\bQ)$ by $V_B$, which has a natural polarized Hodge structure of type $((1,0),(0,1))$.
+We denote $H^1_{\mathrm{B}}(A_\sigma(\bC),\bQ)$ by $V_B$.
+The vector space $V_B$ has a natural polarized Hodge structure of type $((1,0),(0,1))$.
 Let $\mu:\bG_{m,\bC}\rightarrow \GL(V_{B,\bC})$ be the \emph{Hodge cocharacter}, through which $z\in \bC^{\times}$ acts by multiplication with $z$ on $V_{B,\bC}^{1,0}$ and trivially on $V_{B,\bC}^{0,1}$.
 The \emph{Mumford--Tate group} $G\MT$ of the abelian variety $A$ is the smallest algebraic subgroup defined over $\bQ$ of $\GL(V_B)$ such that its base change to $\bC$ containing the image of $\mu$.
-The Mumford--Tate group is the algebraic subgroup of $\GL(V_B)$ which fixes all Hodge cycles.\footnote{Here we consider Hodge cycles as elements in $V_B^{m,m-2i}(i)\subset V_B^{m',n'}$ for some choice of $m',n'$ as Tate twists is a direct summand of the tensor algebra of $V_B$.} Since all Hodge cycles are absolute Hodge cycles in the abelian variety case (\cite{D82}*{Thm.
-2.11}), the algebraic group $G\MT$ is independent of the choice of $\sigma$. \end{para}
+The Mumford--Tate group is the largest algebraic subgroup of $\GL(V_B)$ which fixes all Hodge cycles.\footnote{Here we consider Hodge cycles as elements in $V_B^{m,m-2i}(i)\subset V_B^{m',n'}$ for some choice of $m',n'$ as Tate twists is a direct summand of the tensor algebra of $V_B$.} Since all Hodge cycles are absolute Hodge cycles in the abelian variety case (\cite{D82}*{Thm.
+2.11}), the algebraic group $G\MT$ is independent of the choice of $\sigma$.
+The Mumford--Tate group $G\MT$ is reductive (\cite{D82}*{Prop.
+3.6}) and the fixed part of $G\MT$ in $V_B^{m,n}$ is the set of Hodge cycles. \end{para}